Misinformation and disinformation are major threats to climate action.

 - Strong labor standards for content moderation work.

-Report on the prevalence of climate disinformation on their products and services, including (but not limited to): coordinated information operations, including those orchestrated by or affiliated with the fossil fuel lobby; repeat offender activity from commercial disinformers, media outlets and other high-traction or ‘verified’ accounts, state-sponsored influence efforts and interference; and the enforcement of content moderation policies on their services.
+- Reporting on the prevalence of climate disinformation on their products and services, including (but not limited to) coordinated information operations, including those orchestrated by or affiliated with the fossil fuel lobby; repeat offender activity from commercial disinformers, fossil-backed media outlets, and other high-traction or “verified” accounts, state-sponsored influence efforts, and interference; and the enforcement of content moderation policies on their services.

-Allow researchers access to all data needed to conduct research that contributes to the detection, identification and understanding of systemic climate disinformation risks, as well as to the assessment of adequacy, efficiency and impacts of risk mitigation measures taken.
+- Allowing researchers access to all data needed to conduct research that contributes to the detection, identification, and understanding of systemic climate disinformation risks, as well as to the assessment of adequacy, efficiency, and impacts of risk mitigation measures taken.